stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 	$player = Player::create();

 <div class="notice" markdown='1'>
 Using the `create()` method provides chainability, which can create add elegance and brevity to your code, e.g. `Player::create()->write()`.
-More importantly, however, it will look up the class in the [Injector](../extending/injector) so that can the class can be overriden by [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection).
+More importantly, however, it will look up the class in the [injector](../extending/injector) so that can the class can be overridden by [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection).
 </div>